Cowboy Dictionary - Letter H

 Below: The blue arrow is pointing to a honda.

 Horn Knot - A "horn knot" is a small piece of equipment used for attaching a rope to a saddle horn.
 A horn knot is used when the roper wants to "tie hard" instead of dallying.
 (You can see the definition of dallying higher up on this page.)
-In the photo at right, the horn knot is the metal object, not the knot you see in the rope.
+In the photo below, the horn knot is the metal object, not the knot you see in the rope.

 A horn knot can be made of a variety of different materials such as metal, braided nylon or rawhide, plastic, and others.